leo-lem/LaunchLab/App/README.md

 ### How To Run

+1. [Real Device] In `EntrepreneurChat > Signing & Capabilities`
+  - change the `Team` to AppleID-linked personal team.
+  - change the `Bundle Identifier` to something unique (`de.<your-name>.entrepreneurchat` should work).
-1. Select an appropriate simulator or physical device to run the app on.
+2. Select an appropriate simulator or physical device to run the app on.
-2. Select `Product > Run` in the menu bar.
+3. Select `Product > Run` in the menu bar.

 <details>
 <summary>To-Dos</summary>